diegobarros0701/typeorm-filter/README.md

 ##### configuration.searchableColumns

-Array containing all the columns that can be searched with the [`query.s`](#query.s).
+Array containing all the columns that can be searched with the [`query.search.term`](#query.search.term).
 When empty, all the columns can be sorted.

-##### configuration.customFieldFilter
+##### configuration.customFilter

 Object containing all custom filters.
 When this field is found inside the `query.filter` the custom filter specified here will be applied.
+See more [here](#custom-filters).

 ##### configuration.modify